suleymnuysal/MoviesApp/README.md

 # MoviesApp
-MoviesApp is an application where you can follow all popular movies and TV series, watch their trailers and create your own list.
+MoviesApp is an application where you can follow all popular movies and TV series, watch their trailers and create your own watch list.

 ## Mobile